utah-datascience/utah-datascience.github.io/involve.md

 ---
 layout: single
 title: Get Involved
+header:
+  title: Get Involved
   excerpt: >
     Data Science is a new discipline interacting with science, engineering, and industry in many ways.
 Find out how to get involved in our many efforts.
+  background-image: /assets/img/header-background/zion-shorter.jpg
 ---

 # How to Get Involved